Enhancing Dynamic Range of Sub-Quantum-Limit Measurements via Quantum Deamplification

-{\it Sequential QD interspersed with phase encoding.} ---Given the cyclical nature of phase—where $\phi$ and $\phi+2\pi$ are indistinguishable—the maximum dynamic range of the aforementioned methodologies is inherently restricted to the interval $[-\pi,\pi]$.
-To surmount this limitation, we propose the implementation of sequential QD.
-As illustrated in Fig.~\ref{fig3}(a), this approach involves the iterative application of spin squeezing interspersed with phase encoding, which, in the limit of infinite iterations, approaches to concurrent entanglement generation and phase interrogation~\cite{Sekatski2017,simon20machine,huang23Quantum}.
+{\it Sequential QD interspersed with phase encoding.} ---Given the cyclical nature of phase encoding via unitary~$e^{-i\phi \hat{S}_z}$---where $\phi$ and $\phi+2\pi$ are indistinguishable—the maximum dynamic range of the aforementioned methodologies is inherently restricted to the interval $[-\pi,\pi]$.
+To surmount this limitation, we propose enhancing phase encoding with sequential~QD~\cite{supplementary}.
+As illustrated in Fig.~\ref{fig3}(a), this approach involves the iterative application of spin squeezing interspersed with phase encoding.
+In the limit of infinite iterations, it approaches concurrent entanglement generation and phase interrogation, as previously used to unify state preparation and phase encoding~\cite{simon20machine,huang23Quantum}.
 This methodical layering of phase encoding and TACT interaction serves to deamplify the signal progressively~[Fig.~\ref{fig3}(b)], thereby extending the dynamic range beyond $[-\pi, \pi]$.
-In Fig.~\ref{fig3}(c), the estimated phase $\phi_{\rm est}$ is depicted as a function of the encoded phase $\phi$, across various order $n$.
+In Fig.~\ref{fig3}(c), the estimated phase $\phi_{\rm est}$ is depicted as a function of the encoded phase $\phi$, across various iterations $n$.
 The ideal estimation is unbiased, aligning $\phi_{\rm est}$ with $\phi$, as indicated by the grey solid line.
-One can see that with each additional layer of phase encoding, the unambiguous phase estimation regime is enhanced.
-The sequential QD also brings the benefit of reducing BMSE as shown in Fig.~\ref{fig3}(d), which converges to the OQI limit.
+One can see that with each additional layer of phase encoding, the unambiguous phase estimation range is enhanced.
+The sequential QD also brings the benefit of reducing BMSE as shown in Fig.~\ref{fig3}(d), which converges to the OQI limit with increasing $n$.